 Since all the data in a home must go through the router logging the bandwidth as it passes though it is ideal.

 The only way to find this out is to look at the router manual.
 Its specification should be online also.

-Unfortunately most routers do not have built-in logging capability.
+Unfortunately most routers do not have built-in data managing capability.